xumingming/clj-dubbo/README.md

 call [Dubbo](https://github.com/alibaba/dubbo) service in clojure.

 [Dubbo](https://github.com/alibaa/dubbo) is a distributed service framework created by [Alibaba](http://www.alibaba.com).
-This lib makes it possible to call existing java service exposed by Dubbo using clojure AND in clojure way.
+This library makes it possible to call existing java service exposed by Dubbo using clojure AND in clojure way.
+With this library, you can call a remote service method **just like call a normal service method** , and your code doesn't need to depend on any java library.

 ## Usage